DinoChiesa/Apigee-Java-Delay/README.md

 attacks](https://en.wikipedia.org/wiki/Timing_attack).
 This callout could alleviate that concern.
-You could introduce this callout into the proxy flow, perhaps in a fault rule, and that would cause the response time to be randomized, preventing a timnig attack.
+You could introduce this callout into the proxy flow, perhaps in a fault rule, and that would cause the response time to be randomized, preventing a timing attack.

 2. In cases in which a caller is suspect, or has caused several consecutive errors, or is calling too often, this callout could force a fixed delay, or a